 Unfortunately, no matter how much you meditate or practice self-care, we all have disappointing days or weeks.
 We all have parts of our lives that we aren't as passionate about, but whether you realise it or not, you learn something from each experience, each day.
 Writing these down can really help you to realise all those little wins.

 It can be as small or big a "lesson learnt" as you like.
-For example, sometimes I'll have written down "don't go in carriage B of the train; it is so busy you'll never get a seat", or a word definition I didn't know (and most probably should), or a new skill at work.
-Taking a few seconds out at the end of the day to actually think about what you learnt you'll realise that you are always progressing, no matter how small or insignificant the day may have seemed.
+For example, sometimes I'll have written down something as simple as "don't go in carriage B of the train; it is so busy you'll never get a seat", or a word definition I didn't know (and most probably should), or a new skill at work.
+By taking a few seconds out at the end of the day to actually think about what you learnt, you'll realise that you are always progressing, no matter how small or insignificant the day may have seemed.

-This is an entirely personal exercise so you can be equally as silly and serious.
+This is an entirely personal exercise so you can be as silly or serious as you like.
 You'll soon find you reflect back every few weeks and relearn all those silly takeaways from the days before.

 See what difference it can make in your day-to-day life and make it part of your 2018 self-care routine.